-A Moist Chocolate Layer Cake is ideal for birthdays and special occasions, and when there’s a surprise white chocolate ganache filling, every bite is sheer bliss.
+This moist Chocolate Cake from Scratch is ideal for special occasions, especially when there’s a surprise white chocolate ganache filling.
+Every decadent bite is sheer bliss.

 Old Fashioned Chocolate Layer Cake with Ganache